2.1 Is there an SCV naming convention that deposit takers should use?

 provider in other formats.

-be submitted to the FSA by 31 Jan
+Implementation Report that was submitted to the FSA on 31 Jan

 Where firms intend to use their existing Connect Direct link or SFTP, a specific naming convention will be agreed directly with Experian at the time of set up.
 For existing users, the standard PIF format will be agreed.